back; spine; scoliosis; brace; exercise; spinal; curve;

 - If the curve is large, or it is getting larger, and treatment is needed, the results of treatment are very good, especially when the curve is found early.

-- You may have to wear a spinal brace which often stops a curve from becoming worse.
+- You may have to wear a spinal brace (it wraps around the outside of your chest) which often stops a curve from becoming worse.
 You have to wear it every day for more than a year.

 - If the curve is very big you may need to have surgery.